keras-team/keras-io/guides/md/keras_hub/gemma4_multimodal_and_agentic_workflows.md

-    "Transcribe the following speech segment in its original language. " "Follow these specific instructions for formatting the answer:\n" "* Only output the transcription, with no newlines.\n" "* Only output the transcription, with no newlines.\n" "* When transcribing numbers, write the digits, i.e. write 1.7\n" " and not one point seven, and write 3 instead of three.<turn|>\n" "<|turn>model\n"
+    "Transcribe the following speech segment in its original language. " "Follow these specific instructions for formatting the answer:\n" "* Only output the transcription, with no newlines.\n" "* When transcribing numbers, write the digits, i.e. write 1.7\n" " and not one point seven, and write 3 instead of three.<turn|>\n" "<|turn>model\n"